barteljan/VISPER/README.md

 At first create a simple project which uses a UINavigationController.

-VISPER can manage any container view of your choice, but since UINavigationController is preconfigured in the default implementation it's easy to start with it.
+VISPER can manage any container view controller of your choice, but since UINavigationController is preconfigured in the default implementation it's easy to start with it.

 Now create a WireframeApp in your AppDelegate: